taleebanwar/kwigcore/README.md

 # KWIG

-!!! .NET standard port of KWIG (https://github.com/yahch/kwig)
+!!! .NET core port of KWIG (https://github.com/yahch/kwig)

 KIWG is a WYSIWYG editor for WinForm based on summernote.